The Big Idea

 - Actually recalling something to mind from what is already there is how you cement it into long term memory.
 If you are always checking the original or just trying to read and reread it.
 You will become more familiar with it but you will not be pushing it verbatim into long term memory.

 - Once something is truly in long term memory there is unlimited space to add more.
 Your long term memory does not run out of space the same way a hard drive does.
-It is more a questions of if you have indeed put it into long term or only had it in short term.
+It is more a questions of if you have indeed put it into long term and firmly connected it with other things, or only had it in short term.

 - Recall or Recollection